boltops-tools/ufo/README.md

 ## Load Balancer Support

 Ufo can also create a load balancer as part of creating the ECS service if you wish.
-Example:

-    ufo ship hi-web --elb=default
-    ufo ship hi-web --elb=profile2

 Underneath the hood, ufo uses the [balancer](https://github.com/tongueroo/balancer) gem, to create the load balancer.
-You can run `ufo balancer init` to initialize a balancer `.ufo/balancer/profiles/default.yml` profile like so:

-    ufo balancer init --subnets subnet-aaa subnet-bbb --vpc-id vpc-123

-Ufo uses this profile to create the elb.
+More information can be found at the [load balancer support docs](http://ufoships.com/docs/load-balancer/).

 ## Articles